shimilgithub/Speech-Emotion-Based-Music-Recommendation/README.md

 ## Overview

-Moodify aims to enhance music personalization using AI-driven speech emotion recognition.
+The project aims to enhance music personalization using AI-driven speech emotion recognition.
 Based on the mood of the user inferred from their voice, it maps emotions to predefined genres and fetches real-time Spotify track suggestions.

 ## Features